-Here are some of the worst, stupidest, silliest, and most embarrassing traveling mistakes I've ever made.
+Here are some of the stupidest, silliest, and most embarrassing travel mistakes I've ever made.
 From inconveniences to horrors, these stories were total nightmares at the time, but have now gracefully aged into jokes.
-So go ahead, laugh at my pain, and learn from my blunders.
+So go ahead, laugh at my pain, learn from my blunders.

 "The only people who ever get anyplace interesting are the people who get lost."